Here’s what you need to know about managing, collecting and filing sales tax.

 6. How often you file sales tax depends on sales volume

-Generally, the higher your sales volume in a state, the more often you will be required to file a sales tax return in that state.
+Generally, the higher your sales volume in a state, the more frequently you are required to file a sales tax return in that state.
 Most states require sellers to file either monthly, quarterly or annually.
 There are always exceptions.
 Some states have semi-annual filing, and others will start you out filing monthly no matter your sales volume.

-The state will assign you a sales tax filing frequency when you register for your sales tax permit.
-Use this interactive state sales tax map to check the sales tax due dates in each state.
+Each state will assign you a sales tax filing frequency when you register for your sales tax permit.
+Check with the state’s Department of Revenue to learn more about sales tax return filing frequency.

 7. Sales tax due dates vary by state